lazzy07/material_designer_library_alpha/README.md

 Use this library to build material designer engine and V8 bindings, you can customize the library using your own kernels to carry out image processing.
 Please refer to the doc.

+### Debugging

+To debug the library with electron bindings (v8 bindings using Visual Studio), select all the electron processes from Debug > Attach To Process

 ### Engine functionality

 Engine functionality can be used without using any graph functionality